calebissharp/provide-page/README.md

 ## Actions

 You can use the following `actions` via `propTypes` to manage the state of the document both client-side and server-side.
-You should typically only call these `actions` within `componentWillMount` and `componentWillReceiveProps`.
-See [`test/components/Test.js`](https://github.com/loggur/provide-page/blob/master/test/components/Test.js) for an example.

 ### setHeaders (Object headers)